 SCOPE

-This course is intended to provide technicians with the theoretical training necessary to have a basic understanding of the principles of operation of AIS-AtoN.
+This course is intended to provide technicians with the theoretical training necessary to have a basic understanding of the principles of operation of AIS AtoN.

-This introductory course is intended to be supported by further training modules on theoretical aspects of AIS-AtoN Operations.
+This introductory course is intended to be supported by further training modules on theoretical aspects of AIS AtoN Operations.
 Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.

 OBJECTIVE

-Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to understand the principles of operation of AIS within their organisations.
+Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to understand the principles of operation of AIS and AIS AtoN within their organisations.

 COURSE OUTLINE

-This course is intended to cover the knowledge required for a technician to understand the principles of operation of AIS-AtoN.
-The complete course comprises 5 classroom modules, each of which deals with a specific subject covering aspects of AIS-AtoN operations.
+This course is intended to cover the knowledge required for a technician to understand the principles of operation of AIS AtoN.
+The complete course comprises 5 classroom modules, each of which deals with a specific subject covering aspects of AIS AtoN operations.
 Each module begins by stating its scope and aims, and then provides a teaching syllabus.

 TEACHING MODULES